laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ---
 title: Supporting Staging and Production Environments With Terraform
 date: "2023-02-08T00:00:00.000Z"
-description: Use modules to DRY up your infrastructure-as-code configuration to support multiple environments.
+description: Use modules to DRY up your infrastructure-as-code configuration in order to support multiple environments.
 ---

 # What I wanted to do